imarinfr/opi-all/README.md

 ## Future Work
 * Write a doclet to format @Parmeters Annotaion nicely in javadoc.
 * Modularise OpiMachine.process() so Enum, Double and List are all handled consistently.
-* Add contrast, spatial frequency and defocus @Parameters to Imo.present()

-* Add GUI elements somehow...
+* Add eye tracking to GUI if availabl

-* Far future: incorporate O900 and Compass into this framework
+* Far future: incorporate O900 into this framework